'Authentic teachings made relevant for you,

 (and the Ashtanga Geek)

-As well as learning the yoga through the personal and physical experience on the mat, Leanne is always immersed in yogic study too through classic and modern scriptures, texts, teachers and scholars.
-She is a modern day practitioner come scholar thanks to all of the resources available and the research being down in this era she is keen to learn about philosophy and early yoga scriptures, and texts, the early metaphysical yogic body, hatha yoga techniques and the course of evolution of our modern Hatha and Ashtanga Vinyasa yoga practises.
+As well as her research into the Hatha and Ashtanga Vinyasa yoga techniques Leanne is always immersed in a much broader yogic study too through classic and modern scriptures, texts, teachers and scholars.
+She has a passion for study of yoga philosophy, the early metaphysical yogic body, hatha yoga techniques and the course of evolution of our modern Hatha and Ashtanga Vinyasa yoga practises.
 She will also seek out those teachings from modern day Ashtanga teachers and elders in order to refine her own technique and make the practise safer, more sustainable and enjoyable for all!

 Second Half of Second Series Workshop with David Garrigues